Please use the menu below to navigate the article sections:

 The writer nodes are all functionally equal, and a failure of one writer node does not affect the availability of the other writer nodes in the cluster.

-Aurora Multi-Master improves upon the high availability of the single-master version of Amazon Aurora because all of the nodes in the cluster are read/write nodes.
+Aurora Multi-Master improves upon the high availability of the single-master version of Amazon Aurora because all the nodes in the cluster are read/write nodes.

 With single-master Aurora, a failure of the single writer node requires the promotion of a read replica to be the new writer.